Executive Editor, Asia Pacific

 Born in Taiwan, Wu has a BA in Journalism from National Chengchi University of Taiwan; and a MA in Asian Studies from University of California, Berkeley, of the United States.

-JEFFREY TIMMERMANS – HEAD OF JUDGES
+DR. JEFFREY TIMMERMANS – HEAD OF JUDGES

 Associate Professor of Practice